 Attend a practice session of a ballet company and photograph graceful dancers.

-Step into Cuba’s oldest boxing club to meet and photograph with coaches and boxers.
+Step into Cuba’s oldest boxing club to meet with and photograph coaches and boxers.

 Tour a leading photography guild with the director and see the work of renowned Cuban photographers.